In 2008, Taco Bell faced a $4 million lawsuit from rapper 50 Cent.

 In 2008, Taco Bell introduced a new campaign, which some may argue was during the peak of the rapper's popularity with the song ‘Candy Shop'.

-In May of that year, the well-known fast chain introduced its value menu called ‘Why Pay More?'.
-The menu a range of items priced at 79¢, 89¢, and 99¢, which is significantly lower than what they charge now.
+In May of that year, the well-known fast food chain introduced its value menu called ‘Why Pay More?'.
+The menu featured a range of items priced at 79¢, 89¢, and 99¢, which is significantly lower than what they charge now.

 As part of their campaign, Taco Bell playfully proposed that 50 Cent (real name Curtis James Jackson III) consider changing his name to 79 Cent, 89 Cent, or 99 Cent.